Should I Become a Certified First Responder?

 Step 2: Complete a State-Approved First Responder Course

 The U.S. Department of Transportation First Responder National Standard Curriculum is the standard for first responder training.
-The curriculum is divided into seven modules for a total of 26 lessons addressing patient preparation, airway management, patient assessment, circulation, medical emergencies and illnesses, situations involving childbirth and infants and EMS operations.
+The curriculum is divided into seven modules for a total of 26 lessons addressing patient preparation, airway management, patient assessment, circulation, medical emergencies and illnesses, situations involving childbirth and infants, and EMS operations.
 The course also teaches how to use certain medical equipment and report to responding emergency medical technicians and authorities.
-The 40-hour course generally takes around 30 days to complete.
+The 40-hour course takes around 30 days to complete.

 - Take classes in anatomy and similar disciplines.
 A knowledge of human anatomy and physiology will help with understanding the skills needed as a first responder.

-Step 3: Take the Certification Exam
+Step 3: Take the Certification Exam for Career Advancement